khaledhasanzami/khaledhasanzami-Analysis-of-Personal-Movement-Using-Activity-Monitoring-Devices/README.md

 - **Re-creating the project:**
     - In order to perform the analysis step by step please go for the physical_activity.R file.
     - For from scratch understanding, please go for the codebook.md
     - The same analysis can be done in many other ways yet reach the same results.
-This one is the easiest of the form possible in my knowledge.
+This one is the easiest of the forms possible in my knowledge.